aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_StandardLayout_FullPage_1.png
     :align: center

-Note that the area "Aside B" is here in the lower right part of the page and contains the two widgets for Transport and Total Costs values, which are distributed columnwise in equal columns.
+Note that the area "Aside B" is here in the lower right part of the page and contains the two widgets for Transport and Total Costs values, which are distributed column-wise in equal columns.

 Switching between Layouts
 -------------------------